-The mechanics of an Ofuro Tub require a deep chin down soak which means the tub is a deeper tub than normal bath tubs.
+The mechanics of an Ofuro Tub require a deep chin down soak which means the tub is a deeper tub than normal bathtubs.
 Traditionally Japanese soak in very hot water heated by means of a quiet non-electrical Wood Fired Hot Tub Heaters.
 The thick cedar construction of our Ofuro's means that the tub will maintain its heat much longer than a regular tub.
-Our 'Fuoro Tubs" are made of clear Western Red Cedar which is a close cousin to the traditional cypress wood used in Japan.
+Our 'Ofuro Tubs" are made of clear Western Red Cedar which is a close cousin to the traditional cypress wood used in Japan.
 Red Cedar has the distinct advantage of being naturally resilient to decay and bacteria.
 It also is known for its high insulating value.
 The pleasant aromatherapy of cedar heightens the experience!
 Our tubs use an architectural stainless steel strap system which allows the tub to naturally expand and contract with out worrying about the wood splitting.

 Traditional Bathing Practice

 The Japanese Soaking Tub bath meant much more that just getting oneself clean.
-After shedding one's clothes and daily concerns, they then lathered, scrubbed and rinsed thoroughly before entering the tub.
-Once the body was clean, they then stepped into the Tub sinking slowly into the deep, pure and clean hot water.
+After shedding one's clothes and daily concerns, they then lathered, scrubbed, and rinsed thoroughly before entering the tub.
+Once the body was clean, they then stepped into the Tub sinking slowly into the deep, pure, and clean hot water.
 Soaking, submerged to the chin, it is a time for relaxation and contemplation.
 Soaps and shampoos are not typically used although mineral salts and light fragrant oils are often added.

-Ofuro Hot Tub Specification
+Ofuro Hot Tub Choices

-Northern Lights Cedar Tubs manufactures three distinct styles of Ofuro's.
-One is a larger oval tub that is perfect for a two person soaking hot tub, the other two designs are smaller round Ofuro tubs that are meant for either one or two persons sizes (50" or 42").
-All our tubs have 25" of interior height (30" exterior height) which is an ideal depth to provide a full body soak while still being able to enjoy the visual surroundings.
+Northern Lights Cedar Tubs manufactures two distinct styles of Ofuros.
+One is oval in shape that is perfect for a two-person soaking hot tub, the other is a round version (50"OD).
+All our Ofuro tubs have 25" of interior height (30" exterior height) which is an ideal depth to provide a full body soak while still being able to enjoy the visual surroundings.

-The electric hot tub heater comes with a quiet circulating pump, 1.5 Kw digital heater with LED controller and a 50sq.ft. filter.
-This system can be used for those that want to enjoy more of a traditional spa style usage without the frequent draining (mineral sanitization option should be selected).
-Of course you can always fill with hot tap water if your water tank is large enough!
+The electric hot tub heater comes with a quiet circulating pump, 1.4/5.5kWelectric heater with LCD controller and a 50sq.ft. filter.
+This system can be used for those that want to enjoy more of a traditional spa style usage without the frequent water changes and the tub is usable in the winter without the worry of pipes freezing.

-All tubs come fully assembled with a standard center positioned stainless steel drain that connects to any 1 1/2" PVC drain pipe (other positions available on request).
+All tubs come fully assembled with a standard center positioned stainless steel drain that connects to any 1 1/2" PVC drainpipe (other positions available on request).
 Optional accessories include matching stairs, shelf, back rests, and insulated covers with child -proof locks.